OnnoH/docker-quickstart/exercises/exercise-7/README.md

 ## Alpine

-Sometimes the need for another underlying operating system is needed, because your containerised application requires the use of a different library set.
+Sometimes there's a need for an underlying operating system, e.g. because your containerised application requires the use of a different C-library set or requires a process daemon to run multiple tasks simultaneously.

 [Alpine Linux](https://alpinelinux.org/) is a popular variant because it is rather small compared to e.g. Ubuntu.